jpogil/dsw_challenge/README.md

     `docker-compose run --rm console php convert.php`

+10. You can run tests with

+    `docker-compose run --rm console ./vendor/bin/phpunit tests`

-10. Monolog is available and logs are stored in `app.log`.
+11. Monolog is available and logs are stored in `app.log`.
 Use it at will.

-11. Good luck!
+12. Good luck!

 ## Requirements